-Here we read that they ate of the fruit from the promised land, hallelujah!
+Here we read that they ate of the fruit from the promised land.

-And God made it possible for them, as they crossed over the Jordan.
+God made it possible for them, allowing them to cross over the Jordan river.

 We read that the mighty warrior nations around them responded in a very clear way,